PutraRohaizad/FetchApi/README.md

 # FetchApi
- This is simple Fetch Api practise using jquery and bootstrap and integrate with https://jsonplaceholder.typicode.com/.
+ This is simple Fetch Api practise using jquery, bootstrap and integrate with https://jsonplaceholder.typicode.com/.

  # What i learn